 TRE offers consumers the ability to dispute their Return Activity Report.
 If a consumer identifies any inaccuracy in his or her information, or if a consumer needs to change information in TRE’s files, the consumer should notify TRE in writing at The Retail Equation, P.O.
 Box 51373, Irvine, CA 92619-1373 so that they can investigate and update their records.

-Supermarkets, drugstores, coffee houses, and other retailers around the country use customer loyalty cards, which may also be called rewards cards, discount cards, or membership cards.
-Typically, shoppers fill out an application to get the card, giving their name, address, email address and sometimes other demographic information such as gender, phone number, birthday, or income.
+Many supermarkets, drugstores, coffee houses, and other retailers offer customer loyalty and rewards programs.
+These programs generally use a card or app.
+Typically, shoppers need to provide their name, address, email address and sometimes other demographic information such as gender, phone number, birthday, or income to particiapte.

 These programs allow the store to keep tabs on what customers buy and how often they shop.
 Merchants say this allows them to identify their most loyal customers, learn more about their buying habits, and offer such best customers the products and services they demand.
 However, some consumers and consumer-rights groups claim that the data collected by the stores violates privacy rights and may not even save consumers money.

 If you shop in California, the Supermarket Club Card Disclosure Act of 1999 provides you with some protection.
 This law prohibits supermarket club card issuers (1) from requesting driver's license numbers or Social Security numbers, and (2) from selling or sharing personal customer information.
 The law defines supermarket very broadly -- as "any retailer that sells food items".
 There is, however, a limited exemption for membership card stores, such as Costco and Sam's Club.

 Advertising Age Magazine has developed an interactive graphic that explains how information from a loyalty program is almost instantaneously shared with dozens of other companies.